litarusso/AutosRUs/README.md

 ## Study Design (MegaCar and Competition)

 In my study design, I will analyze metrics that would be interesting for customers.
-So I will research "Horse Power", "Fuel Efficiency and "Price."
+So I will research "Horse Power," "Fuel Efficiency and "Price."
-We will make the vehicle comparison on Sedan's.
+We will make the vehicle comparison on Sedans.

 Our Hypothesis is defined as follows:

+**Null Hypothesis:**

-**Null Hypothesis:** There isn't any significant statistical significant difference in defined metrics between MechaCar and competition.
+There isn't any significant statistical significant difference in defined metrics between MechaCar and competition.

+**Alternative Hypothesis:**

-**Alternative Hypothesis:** There is a significant statistical  difference in defined metrics between MecharCar and competition.
+There is a significant statistical difference in defined metrics between MecharCar and competition.

 The significance value defined for our study is _p value <= 0.05_.
 To perform the analysis, we are collecting Horsepower, Fuel Efficiency and Price data for all MechaCar competitors from the Sedan vehicle class.
 All the competitor data is grouped for our analysis.

-Then we will do t-tests on the data.
-Then if the p value is 0,05 or  minor, this will be an Alternative Hypothesis.
+Then I will do t-tests on each metric for MechaCar against the same metric from the collective competition data.
+At the end of the t-test, if the p-value for each t-test is less than 0.05, this will be an Alternative Hypothesis.